 Tips to Pack Shoes and Toiletries

-Shoes? the magic number is three when it comes to the essentials for Southeast Asia.
+Shoes?
+The magic number is three when it comes to the essentials for Southeast Asia.
 Wear the heaviest while in transit and add a pair of versatile sandals to your backpack.

 Regarding the third pair of shoes, well… flip-flops don’t really take up so much space.
 And it will be even easier to buy once at your destination.